 When is Rockefeller Center ice-skating rink open?

-The Rink at Rockefeller Center will be open daily, 9am-12am.
-And while an exact lighting date hasn’t been announced yet, you can skate under the illuminated Rockefeller Center Christmas Tree in December!
+The Rink at Rockefeller Center will be open daily, 9am-12am, through March 6.
+You can also skate under the illuminated Rockefeller Center Christmas Tree in December!
 Because the Rink is open so late, it makes a great winter date night for the parents!

 How much does ice-skating at the Rink at Rockefeller Center cost?